+Technical Services

+Community Services

+Corporate Services

+Financial Services

-Technical Services Community Services Corporate Services Financial Services Office of the Municipal Manager, i.e. IDP, PMS, LED, Town Planning
+Office of the Municipal Manager, i.e. IDP, PMS, LED, Town Planning

-This final reviewed 2018/2019 IDP seeks to be the bridge between what the Municipality has so far achieved, is planning to achieve and what the National and Provincial government targets are with regards to what directly affect municipality as a sphere of government also.
+This final reviewed 2019/2020 IDP seeks to be the bridge between what the Municipality has so far achieved, is planning to achieve and what the National and Provincial government targets are with regards to what directly affect municipality as a sphere of government also.
 This also extends entirely to community needs and taking into consideration available resources to the Municipality in order to discharge of mandate.

-The strengthening of the Performance monitoring function of the Municipality, coupled with both the mandated service delivery and as dictated to by the back to basics approach introduced by the Minister as outlined in the Mayor's foreword of this reviewed IDP, the Municipality hopes to achieve the objectives of proper planning and service delivery; which among many other challenges facing the Municipality is the current revenue base or current income, which does not equate to the mandate that the Municipality is faced with.
+The strengthening of the Performance monitoring function of the Municipality, coupled with both the mandated service delivery and as dictated to by the back to basics approach, the Municipality hopes to achieve the objectives of proper planning and service delivery; which among many other challenges facing the Municipality is the current revenue base or current income, which does not equate to the mandate that the Municipality is faced with.
 Strides will be made and have been introduced for public participation to ensure that the Mohokare Revenue Generation Strategy and plan are realised and all avenues of revenue base are explored and extensively utilised for the benefit of the Municipality.

-Alignment with government programmes is highly key and is a requirement with regards to the final adoption of these draft IDPs, we have tried to outline and display how Mohokare Local Municipality is indeed contributing to the National development agenda for 2030.
+Alignment with government programmes is highly key and is a requirement with regards to the final adoption of the IDP, we have tried to outline and display how Mohokare Local Municipality is indeed contributing to the National development agenda for 2030.